HoneyPony/honeypony.github.io/_posts/2024-09-07-jaylox-lessons-learned.markdown

 My secondary goal with working through Crafting Interpreters was to improve my Rust abilities, as I keep trying to write compilers in Rust (which is a hard way to learn it).
 I figured porting the code from Crafting Interpreters, which is already architected for me and working well, would help me learn Rust better than going in blind on my own project.

 So the first thing I did was work through the first half of the book, writing an interpreter in Java, but in Rust.
-I decided to call this project "jaylox" for no particular reason.
+I decided to call this project "jaylox" as it is based on "jlox" but written in Rust (and, as we will see, eventually quite different).

 Within a few weeks I had completed everything I wanted to from the first chapter!
 The main thing that was missing was garbage collection, which I think would be annoying at best to implement in Rust.
 Everything was instead simply reference-counted, and although this meant leaks were possible, oh well.